 Huntington’s Disease (HD) is a rare disorder that affects the brain and nervous system.
-It is cause by an abnormal gene that can be passed down from parent to child.
+It is caused by an abnormal gene that can be passed down from parent to child.
 While it is present from birth, most people with the disease don’t start having symptoms until mid-life (age 30-50).
 In about 10 percent of cases, HD symptoms start in childhood.
 This is called Juvenile Huntington’s Disease (JHD).

 The disease causes the death of nerve cells in the brain.
 Symptoms usually start gradually and then get worse over time.
 However, when symptoms start, what the symptoms are, and how quickly they progress (worsen) varies greatly from person to person.
-Even people in the same family can be affected by differently by the abnormal gene they share.
+Even people in the same family can be affected differently by the abnormal gene they share.

 There are three main areas affected by Huntington’s: movement, cognition (thinking), and emotions/behavior.
 Movement problems can start as subtly as clumsiness.
 But the most classic sign of HD is something called “chorea”—involuntary and often sudden movements, grimaces, or gestures.

 HD can also affect a person’s ability to think, leading them to appear forgetful, impulsive, or distracted.
 The nerve damage also affects mood—so irritability and depression are common in people with Huntington’s.

 Huntington’s is a genetic disorder.
 Everyone has an “HD gene” (called the HTT gene), but the disease is caused by an abnormal copy (mutation) of the HTT gene.
 If a parent has an abnormal HTT gene, then each child has a 50/50 chance of also having the abnormal gene.
 Genetic tests can determine if a person has an abnormal HTT gene.
 But nothing can predict when or how that abnormal gene will affect a person.